 Arts & Crafts Movement

-On May 7, 1915 Hubbard and his wife, Alice Moore Hubbard, died in the sinking of Lusitania, when it was torpedoed by a German U-boat off the coast of Ireland.
-Their tragic loss was mourned by East Aurora and throughout the world.
+In a tragic, yet historically significant sidenote, Hubbard and his wife, Alice Moore Hubbard, died in the sinking of Lusitania, when it was torpedoed by a German U-boat off the coast of Ireland in 1915.
+The Elbert Hubbard Roycroft Museum is a must-see for anyone interested in his legacy.